MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Update-MgBetaDirectory.md

 ```

 ### -Subscriptions
-List of commercial subscriptions that an organization has acquired.
+List of commercial subscriptions that an organization has.
 To construct, see NOTES section for SUBSCRIPTIONS properties and create a hash table.

 ```yaml